 Initiatives to promote responsible and sustainable practices

-“We as a 26 year old business had seen many downtrends, though none as devastating as COVID-19 situation.
+“We as a 26-year-old business had seen many downtrends, though none as devastating as COVID-19 situation.
 Being an old company and financially disciplined, we could survive but the most worrying part is about the younger ones and the start-ups who are facing the worst already before seeing any good.
 As a company, we are seeing this period of lull as our (re)start-up days, where we are now seeing the market and avenues afresh.
 Our analysis points at the IBT recovery coming-in by October 2021 that gives us about 18 months of not much on the operations front.
-There are two ways to look at this, one that we lost all grounds and that eighteen months is too long a period for a running business to pause suddenly but we felt this would be a pessimistic approach and only letting the efforts of 26 years and the built-up market go waste; second thought was to think like a new business, like a start-up of sorts and then to restructure, reengineer and to innovate, to position ourselves more strongly and be ready when business starts flowing in.”
+There are two ways to look at this, one that we lost all grounds and that eighteen months is too long a period for a running business to pause suddenly but we felt this would be a pessimistic approach and only letting the efforts of 26 years and the built-up market go waste; second thought was to think like a new business, as a start-up of sorts and then to restructure, reengineer and to innovate, to position ourselves more strongly and be ready when business starts flowing in.”

 Sustainable and responsible travel will now have new expanded meaning and to implement these, we have to be prepared well.
 COVID-19 has also very effectively induced empathy and care for all by all, and assumingly requirements of a traveller from travel will change even though for a short term.
 It is imperative that we prepare ourselves and be ready during this (re-)gestation period of our business.